 It supports authentication and encryption via TLS as of Memcached 1.5.13, but this feature is still in the experimental phase.

 3. Apache Ignite

-Apache Ignite, also a free and open-source, horizontally scalable distributed in-memory key-value store, cache, and multi-model database system that provides powerful processing APIs for computing on distributed data.
+Apache Ignite, is also a free and open-source, horizontally scalable distributed in-memory key-value store, cache, and multi-model database system that provides powerful processing APIs for computing distributed data.
 It is also an in-memory data grid that can be used either in memory or with Ignite native persistence.
 It runs on UNIX-like systems such as Linux and also Windows.

-It features a multi-tier storage, complete SQL support and ACID (Atomicity, Consistency, Isolation, Durability) transactions (supported only at key-value API level) across multiple cluster nodes, co-located processing, and machine learning.
+It features multi-tier storage, complete SQL support, and ACID (Atomicity, Consistency, Isolation, Durability) transactions (supported only at key-value API level) across multiple cluster nodes, co-located processing, and machine learning.
 It supports automatic integration with any third-party databases, including any RDBMS (such as MySQL, PostgreSQL, Oracle Database, and so on) or NoSQL stores.